pyrates-neuroscience/PyRates/README.md

 # PyRates
 PyRates is a framework for neural modeling and simulations, developed by Richard Gast and Daniel Rose at the Max Planck Institute of Human Cognitive and Brain Sciences, Leipzig, Germany.
+It is an open-source project that everyone is welcome to contribute to.

 ## Basic features: